 Son of John and Sarah Ann Morton, of Pendlebury, Lancashire; husband of Ann Chapman (formerly Morton), of 40, Vicker Street, Clifton, Lancashire.

 Youngest son of the late Edwin and Mary Price, of Salford, Lancashire.
-Served in the South African Campaign with 6th Battalion, Lancashire Fusiliers.
+Served in the South African Campaign with 6th Bn., Lancashire Fusiliers.

 Husband of Mrs. M. Quinn, of 5, Mason Street, Salford, Lancashire.
 Formerly 30428, Royal Dublin Fusiliers.